 Many patients are confused about the difference between massage and myotherapy.
 Simply put, massage is a tool used in myotherapy to alleviate pain, restore function, address the needs of clients with chronic illnesses and accelerate rehabilitation.

 Therapeutic massage relieves pain, promotes circulation and works with the body’s own abilities to accelerate healing.
 It aids in removing toxins from the body, stimulates the immune system and increases the flow of oxygen and nutrients.
-Massage Caroline Springs is safe for women during pregnancy and enhances athletic performance.
+Remedial Massage Dandenong Ranges is safe for women during pregnancy and enhances athletic performance.

 It’s effective for those who have developed scar tissue and in an extensive array of chronic diseases.
 Massage keeps soft tissues flexible, helps maintain a range of motion and improves mobility.
 It’s an important element in stress management and is effective in addressing depression, anxiety, PMS and migraine headaches.